Page Reviewed / Updated - October 14, 2020

 Prescription drugs are a major component of the overall cost of caring for the elderly.
 By some reports, persons sixty-five and older spend an average of over three percent of their income on prescription drugs.
 That percentage is even higher when over-the-counter medications are included.
 While Medicare Part D pays for some medications for those enrolled in a plan, it is reported that over sixty-five percent of seniors’ prescription costs are out-of-pocket.

 There are three ways by which seniors can better afford the cost of prescription drugs.
-First is make sure one understands their insurance's prescription benefits, be that Medicare, Medicaid or Medicare supplementary insurance (Medigap).
+The first is to make sure one understands their insurance's prescription benefits, be that Medicare, Medicaid or Medicare supplementary insurance (Medigap).
 The second is to find financial assistance that helps pay for medication or for insurance premiums, co-pays and deductibles.
-Finally, the third and frequently overlooked option, is to lower one's costs through a variety of methods described further down this page.
+Finally, the third and frequently overlooked option is to lower one's costs through a variety of methods described further down this page.

 Medicare is a federal health insurance program for persons aged 65 and older which is composed of multiple parts: